UI, Design Systems, Tooling, & Teams

 Discover how I have developed wonderful experiences that serve teams and customers.

-UI Design
+UI design

-The Trifecta
+The trifecta

 There are some trios that will forever remain iconic.
-When it comes to a product teams, the lead designer
+When it comes to a product team, the lead designer, product manager, and lead engineer should operate as a unit — a Trifecta, if you will.

-Design at Scale
+Design at scale

 // Example output color